 Harvick was to compete full-time in the Xfinity Series in 2001 while making select Sprint Cup starts, driving Childress’ No. 30 Chevrolet.
 But his career path was forever altered on Feb.
 18, 2001when Hall of Fame driver Dale Earnhardt lost his life in an accident on the final lap of the Daytona 500.

-Following the tragedy, Childress appointed Harvick to drive the famed GM Goodwrench Chevrolet – renumbered from No. 3 to No. 29 – on a full-time basis beginning with the series’ second race at North Carolina Speedway in Rockingham while simultaneously competing for the Xfinity Series championship.
+Following the tragedy, Childress appointed Harvick full-time driver of the famed GM Goodwrench Chevrolet – renumbered from No. 3 to No. 29 – beginning with the series’ second race at North Carolina Speedway in Rockingham while simultaneously competing for the Xfinity Series championship.

-In addition to his success at the Sprint Cup level, Harvick scored five wins in the Xfinity Series that season as he claimed his first Xfinity Series championship.
+In addition to his success at the Sprint Cup level, Harvick scored five wins in the Xfinity Series that season en route to his first Xfinity Series championship.

-Harvick’s strong performance during his rookie season in Sprint Cup earned him a spot competing against all-star drivers from a variety of racing disciplines in the International Race of Champions (IROC), and the young driver did not disappoint.
-He scored a victory at Auto Club Speedway in Fontana, California, and tallied four top-10 finishes in the four-race series, which led him to the 2002 IROC title.
+Harvick’s strong performance during his rookie season in Sprint Cup earned him a spot competing against all-star drivers from a variety of racing disciplines in the 2002 International Race of Champions, and the young driver did not disappoint.
+He scored a victory at Auto Club Speedway in Fontana, California and tallied four top-10 finishes, which led him to the championship in the prestigious four-race series.

-Harvick’s second season in Sprint Cup produced his first Sprint Cup pole in July 2002 at Daytona (Fla.)
-International Speedway and a second consecutive victory at Chicagoland Speedway.
+Harvick’s second Sprint Cup season produced his first Sprint Cup pole in July 2002 at Daytona and a second consecutive victory at Chicagoland Speedway.

-While hitting his stride in the Sprint Cup Series, Harvick started another venture.
-He fielded his own team in five Camping World Truck Series races in 2002.
-Harvick’s team posted four top-10 finishes in five races and scored a victory in November at Phoenix International Raceway.
-It was Harvick’s first Truck Series win and his first win in his equipment – signaling the beginning of Kevin Harvick, Inc. (KHI).
+While hitting his stride in the Sprint Cup ranks, Harvick started another venture.
+He fielded his own team in five Truck Series races in 2002.
+Harvick’s team posted four top-10 finishes in five races and scored a victory in November at Phoenix.
+It was Harvick’s first Truck Series win and his first in his own equipment, signaling the beginning of Kevin Harvick, Inc. (KHI).

-In 2003, Harvick became the first driver to win the Brickyard 400 at Indianapolis Motor Speedway from the pole position.
+In 2003, Harvick became the first driver to win the Brickyard 400 at Indianapolis from the pole position.
 Harvick posted 11 top-fives and 18 top-10s and finished the season fifth in points.
-Harvick also scored three Xfinity Series victories and one Camping World Truck Series win.
+He also scored three Xfinity victories and one Truck Series win.